Dinnerware Material Types

 A type of fired ceramic dinnerware, the clay is fired at a higher temperature and usually has vitreous (glass) material added to it for strength.
 The body of stoneware is thicker and more opaque than finer materials like porcelain and China and can be finished with a variety of glaze textures such as shiny, satin, or matte.

 Stoneware is typically used in casual, everyday place settings.
 Most good-quality stoneware is very versatile to use and easy to maintain.
 It can go in the microwave, dishwasher, oven, and freezer, but always check with the manufacturer for the specific qualities of your dinnerware.
 It should not, however, be exposed to sudden or extreme temperature changes.
-Ironstone is a type of stoneware.

 Dinner set